-Problem Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
-Inspection for thickness is needed. · Wear limit : Must be 90% of fork thickness If the measured value is below the wear limit, replace fork.
-Distortion Forks are bent out of number of reasons su glancing blows agains objects, and picking u · Difference in fork tip Fork length (mm) equal or below 1500 above 1500 ich as overloading, st walls and p load unevenly. p height Height difference (mm) If the measured value exceeds the allowance, replace fork.
+Problem Cause Remedy Abrasion Long-time operations wear and reduces the fork.
+Inspection for thicknes · Wear limit : Must be thicknes e thickness of the ss is needed. e 90% of fork If the measured value is below the wear limit, replace fork.
+Distortion Forks are bent out of number of reasons su glancing blows agains objects, and picking u · Difference in fork tip Fork length (mm) equal or below 1500 above 1500 uch as overloading st walls and up load unevenly. o height Height difference (mm) If the measured value exceeds the allowance, replace fork.
 Fatigue Fatigue failure may re fatigue crack even the fork is below the static fork.
-Therefore, a dai should be done. · Crack on the fork he · Crack on the fork w ough the stress to c strength of the ly inspection eel.
+Therefore, a dail should be done. · Crack on the fork he · Crack on the fork w ough the stress to c strength of the ly inspection eel.
 Repair fork by expert.
 In case of excessive distortion, replace fork.